nimo-codes/Cats-Dogs-Predictor/README.md

 To-do:
-resolve overfitting
+1. Resolve overfitting
-Increase accuracy
+2. Increase accuracy
-implement it on a website
+3. Implement it on a website